GeorgeBatch/moleculenet/README.md

 >>> conda activate batch-msc
 ```

+Conda environments make managing Python library dependences and reproducing research much easier.
+Another reason why we use conda us that some package, *e.g.* RDKit: Open-Source Cheminformatics Software, are not available via `pip install`.

-# Data preparation
+## Data preparation

+### Standardise Names

-## Standardise the file names and column names
+To automate the process of working with three different datasets we standardise their file names and column names.

-We will need to get hold of IDs/Names, Smiles, and measured label values for all 3 datasets.
-We will produce 3 csv files with the following coloumns to standardise the future work:
+We need to get hold of IDs/Names, SMILES, and measured label values for all three datasets.
+We produce three CSV files with the following columns.

-Run the following commands to get them in the `scripts` directory:
+Run the following commands to get them in the `~/scripts/` directory:

 ```
 >>> python get_original_id_smiles_labels_lipophilicity.py
 >>> python get_original_id_smiles_labels_esol.py
 >>> python get_original_id_smiles_labels_freesolv.py
 ```

-The output files are in the `../data/` directory:
+The output files are in the `~/data/` directory:
 - `esol_original_IdSmilesLabels.csv`, `esol_original_extra_features.csv`
 - `freesolv_original_IdSmilesLabels.csv`
 - `lipophilicity_original_IdSmilesLabels.csv`

 **Note:** data for ESOL dataset also contained extra features which we also saved here.

-## Create .csv files with ECFP-4, ECFP-6 fingerprints for all datasets*smile-string combinations
+### Compute and Store Features

+Here we show how to produce the features and store them in .csv files with four different versions of extended-connectivity fingerprints ({ECFP_4, ECFP_6} * {1024 bits, 2048 bits}) and RDKit molecular descriptors for all datasets.

-We produce the files with ECFP-4, ECFP-6 fingerprints for all datasets*smile-string combinations.
-We do it once and never worry anout it in the future.
+We compute the extended-connectivity fingerprints to use them as features from the SMILES string representations of the molecules from all three datasets at the very beginning and never worry about it in the future.

-Run the following command `scripts` directory:
+To compute and record the features run the corresponding commands in the `scripts` directory:

+#### ECFP features
 ```
 >>> python get_all_fingerprints_for_all_datasets.py
 ```

-## Create .csv files with RDKit molecular descriptors for all datasets*smile-string combinations

-We produce the files with ECFP-4, ECFP-6 fingerprints for all datasets*smile-string combinations.
-We do it once and never worry anout it in the future.

-Run the following command `scripts` directory:
+#### RDKit features

 ```
 >>> python get_rdkit_descriptors_for_all_datasets.py
 ```